Maple Grove, Champlin, Dayton/Hennepin County • No vehicle fee

 That’s where my daughter, Jamie, and I went this week.
 Since we had just gotten several inches of fresh snow it was so beautiful and quiet.
 Even though there were 8-10 cars in the lot and several bikers going on or coming off the trails with fat bikes, we didn’t encounter any on-trail.

 We stuck to the very north end of the trail system since we hadn’t been there before, and got it an hour using both the easy (green) and intermediate (blue) trails.
 We liked the blue trails since they offered some hills.
 Even if you just stick to the green, they’ll keep you busy for an hour or more.

-Here’s a link to the page with the interactive singletrack map and here’s the link to the PDF map.
+You’ll find a map for the Singletrack Park on this page.
 There’s also a big map at the trailhead.
 Take a picture of it with your phone to bring along if you prefer—that’s what we did.
 There are pretty decent trail markers at the intersections, too.